Robert Fitzhamon

 Robert Fitzhamon (c.1045–1055 – March 1107), or Robert FitzHamon (literally, "Robert, son of Hamon"), Seigneur de Creully in the Calvados region and Torigny in the Manche region of Normandy, was the first Norman feudal baron of Gloucester and the Norman conqueror of Glamorgan, southern Wales.
 He became Lord of Glamorgan in 1075.

 As a kinsman of the Conqueror and one of the few Anglo-Norman barons to remain loyal to the kings William Rufus and Henry I of England, he was a prominent figure in England and Normandy.

 Life

 Parentage and ancestry

-Robert FitzHamon, probably born in the 1040s or 1050s, was the son of Hamo Dapifer the Sheriff of Kent and grandson of Hamon Dentatus ("The Betoothed or Toothy", i.e., probably buck-toothed).
-His grandfather held the lordships of Torigny, Creully, Mézy, and Evrecy in Normandy, but following his death at the Battle of Val-ès-Dunes in 1047, the family might have lost these lordships.
-He is said to have been a relative of William the Conqueror, but the nature of the relationship is unknown.
+Robert FitzHamon, probably born in the 1040s or 1050s, was the son of Hamo Dapifer, the Sheriff of Kent, and the grandson of Hamon Dentatus ("the Betoothed" or "Toothy", i.e., probably buck-toothed).
+His grandfather held the lordships of Torigny, Creully, Mézy, and Évrecy in Normandy; however, following his death at the Battle of Val-ès-Dunes in 1047, the family may have lost these lordships.
+FitzHamon is said to have been a relative of William the Conqueror, but the exact nature of this relationship is unknown.